MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Admin site list

 Enterprise customers can create "Allow" or "Deny" lists to turn security on or off for sites they specify.
 Admins can configure this security feature using Group Policy settings.
-For more information about these policies, see [Enhance the security state in Microsoft Edge](/deployedge/microsoft-edge-policies#enhancesecuritymode).
-You can find the complete list of policies in the [Microsoft Edge browser policy documentation](/deployedge/microsoft-edge-policies).
+For more information about these policies, see the [Microsoft Edge browser policy documentation](/deployedge/microsoft-edge-policies).

 ## User experience with enhanced security